sean-sinclair/promptfoo-secure-code-evals/README.md

 - Security evaluations of the generated code.
 - Statistical insights into the impact of prompt phrasing.

+Disclaimer: The prompts, code, and evaluations were all done using OpenAI GPT-4o-mini model.

 ## Setup and run

 ### Install and Familiarize yourselves with the PromptFoo setup